 Click on one of these buttons to learn more about our projects.

 Thanks to a scholarship raised by a donor, Ibu Yoyoh was able to be trained to become a qualified midwife.
-She used to be a nurse at the tea plantation’s health post.
+She is now a nurse at the tea plantation’s health post.
 As this part of the village is right at the end of a road, and therefore too far from the central health clinic, Ibu Yoyoh’s assistance was often called for at births.
 After obtaining her degree as a midwife she is now fully qualified to assist women give birth to their babies.

 Children and Health

 The mortality rate among the often very young mothers and new-borns is still extremely high.
 Together with local midwives, we have set up health centres in every neighbourhood of the village, where women are provided with information, and pregnant women and mothers with their new-borns receive health checks.
 Java Village supports the local health centres with training, such as that for early detection of cervical and breast cancer, and the early identification of irregular development of babies and toddlers.
-As follow up to its incidental support for handicapped children, the foundation is preparing a programme not only to support handicapped children more structurally but also to focus on malnourishment, and children with a growth disorder.
+As follow up to its incidental support for handicapped children, the foundation is preparing a programme to not only to support handicapped children more structurally but also to focus on malnourishment, and children with a growth disorder.

 With the building or renovation of eight health posts (posyandu), the foundation initially focussed on basic (baby and child) health care.
 It also invested in health training.
-A total of 47 volunteer health care workers have received additional training from the professional staff of the central clinic.
+A total of 47 health care workers have received additional training from the professional staff of the central clinic.
 Training has also been given to teachers of the primary school and a dental assistant.
-Special training was organised for the so called ‘dokter kecil’ (small doctors), pupils at the primary school who can assist in providing first aid at school.
+Special training was organised for the so called ‘doctors kecil’ (small doctors), pupils at the primary school who can assist in providing first aid at school.

 Youth and Education

 With help of Java Village the educational environment has improved a lot in the village.
-The Foundation has invested in computer lessons, and sponsors a local initiative, Rumah Belajar Cisago (an education centre), where students can improve their English and their computer skills.
+The Foundation has invested in computer lessons, and sponsors a local initiative, Rumah Belejar Cisago (an education centre), where students can improve their English and their computer skills.
 It also organises meetings and discussions for the youngsters, male and female, to support and prepare them for issues regarding their young adult (working) life, including reproductive health.
 In cooperation with the village council the foundation is working on a digital library for youth and adults.